Stacking Planter FAQ's

 Most hydroponic facilties carry a substantial infrastructure outlay with the need for greenhousing, water re-circulate, water, temperature and pest management, reservoirs, pumping etc etc.

 The infrastructure cost of a Mr Stacky tower farm are significantly less other systems with arguably an even better yield per square meter.
-With our latest farming methods, we have simple and scalable solutions for pest management, crop rotation, sunlight optimization, wind management and even an innovative per tower mini greenhouse solutions.
+With our latest farming methods, we have simple and scalable solutions for pest management, crop rotation, sunlight optimization, wind management and greenhouse solutions.

-Our injectors are high quality with 1 year warranty and come with replacement parts to maintain optimal useage over time.
-They are used in commercial fertigation set-ups all over the world.
+Our injectors are high quality with 6 month warranty and come with replacement parts to maintain optimal useage over time.
+They are used in our fertigation set-ups at less than 10% the cost of other dosers on the market.
 They work like a venturi.
-As water is pushed through (from water pressure), a suction action is created inside the device, which extracts liquid fertilizer from a reservoir below and injects this into the flow of water which goes out to the garden.
-It is adjustable so you can varry the output from 0.4% – 4.0%
+As water is pushed through (from water pressure), a suction action is created inside the device, which extracts liquid fertilizer from a reservoir below and injects this into the flow of water to be distributed to each zone in short bursts.
+It is adjustable so you can varry the nutrient output from 1% – 10 % of the total flow.

 Fertilizer Injector FAQ's